 The report has segmented the UHT milk market on the basis of types of milk consumed by people.
 They include whole, semi-skimmed and skimmed.
 On the basis of regions, Western Europe represents the world’s largest consumer of UHT milk, followed by Asia, North America, South America, Eastern Europe, Middle East and Africa and others.
 The key players currently operating in the market include- Nestle, Danone, Lactalis, Fonterra, Arla Foods, FrieslandCampina, Dairy Farmers of America, Saputo, Dean Foods and Yili.

-The global UHT milk market reached a volume of 114.2 Billion Liters in 2019.
+The global UHT milk market reached a volume of 118.3 Billion Litres in 2020.

 According to the estimates by IMARC Group, the global UHT milk market will exhibit moderate growth during the next five years.